-Logan University uses the ExamSoft system as a secure digital testing environment to administer exams and quizzes for students in the Doctor of Chiropractic program.
+Logan University uses the ExamSoft system as a secuRe digital testing environment to administer exams and quizzes for students in the Doctor of Chiropractic program.
 Students must have an iPad with the Examplify app installed to access the testing environment and download and submit completed tests.
 Students in the Doctor of Chiropractic program receive assistance installing and configuring Examplify during orientation.
+Please refer to the section for Doctor of Chiropractic iPad requirements.